Select therapeutic use:

 Attention deficit hyperactivity disorder (ADHD).

 Swallow whole.
 Give once daily in the AM, or in 2 evenly divided doses (in AM and late afternoon/early PM). <6yrs: not recommended.
 Acute: ≥6yrs (≤70kg): initially 0.5mg/kg per day; increase after at least 3 days to 1.2mg/kg per day; max 1.4mg/kg or 100mg per day (whichever is less); (>70kg): initially 40mg/day; increase after at least 3 days to 80mg/day, then after 2–4 weeks may increase to max 100mg/day.
-Maintenance: 6–15yrs: continue with same dose, reevaluate periodically; see literature.
+Maintenance: 6–15yrs: continue with same dose, reevaluate periodically; see full labeling.
 Concomitant potent CYP2D6 inhibitors: titrate above initial dose at 4-week intervals only if needed.
 Hepatic insufficiency (moderate): reduce dose by 50%; (severe): reduce dose by 75%.
 May discontinue without tapering.

 During or within 14 days of MAOIs.
 Narrow angle glaucoma.
 Pheochromocytoma or history of.
 Severe cardiovascular disorders that might deteriorate with clinically important increases in HR and BP.